-In our most recent update, we introduced different page templates, one of which is the "page.multi-column" template.
+The "page.multi-column" template is included in all of our themes.
 This template allows you to create a page with multiple columns--such as 2, 3 or even 4 columns--without having to use any complicated HTML.

 First, you'll want to change your page template to page.multi-column.
 This will allow you to take advantage of the multiple columns.